Fantom-foundation/fantom-rfcs/rfcs/fantom-framework.md

 The replicated event log is used to keep a immutable record of all bytecode executed on the Fantom virtual machine.
-A participating node on the fantom network must provide an interface for Fantom virtual machine to retreive ordered fantom bytecode and store fantom bytecode from the replicated event log.
+A participating node on the fantom network must provide an interface for Fantom virtual machine to retrieve ordered fantom bytecode and store fantom bytecode from the replicated event log.

 Typically a consensus algorithm would be used to implement this replicated transaction log.